 If you still have lingering questions about wheelchair accessibility in Uxmal, leave a comment and I’ll do my best to help.

-Should you visit Uxmal, it would mean a lot to me and future readers if you returned to this page.
-We’d love to hear about your experience, recommendations, and anything else that could help future wheelchair travelers considering a visit to Uxmal.
+Should you visit Uxmal, it would mean a lot if you returned to this page.
+I’d love to hear about your experience, recommendations, and anything else that could help future wheelchair travelers considering a visit to Uxmal.

 Wishing you a wonderful trip!